eilvelia/tdl/README.md

 (Type "y" in case it asks to install the `tdl-install-types` package.)

 The utility can generate types given a tdjson library file (e.g. `npx tdl-install-types ./libtdjson.so`), a TDLib git ref (examples: `npx tdl-install-types v1.8.0`, `npx tdl-install-types master`, `npx tdl-install-types 2de39ffffe71dc41c538e66085658d21cecbae08`), or a td_api.tl file (`npx tdl-install-types td_api.tl`).
-When called without arguments, it will try to use `require('prebuilt-tdlib').getTdjson()` as the tdjson library, generating types for the installed version of `prebuilt-tdlib`.
+When called without arguments or with the `prebuilt-tdlib` argument, it will generate types for the installed version of `prebuilt-tdlib`.

 By default, the types are generated into a `tdlib-types.d.ts` file that you can git-commit.
 The declaration file should be inside your project to work.
 When you